sghuang19/cs203b-fa20/project-report.md

 C22=P5+P1-P3-P7
 return C

-From the recurrence we can know that the running time for Strassens method is T(n)=7T(n/2)+‚.n2/.
-When n is very large, the time is a lot smaller than the standard matrix multiplication.
+According to the recurrence relation, the running time for Strassens method is T(n)=7T(n/2)+‚.n2/.
+When n is very large, the time is significantly lower than the standard matrix multiplication.

 For the standard matrix multiplication, the running time is about n^3, and the pseudocode is given below:
 SQUARE MATRIX MULTIPLY(A,B)